 I wasn’t in an area that had an aerial studio (and didn’t yet own an aerial rig), so I subsequently walked around with my eyes glued to the sky looking for potential venues with rigging possibilities.
 I found a spot at the Red Atlas in Helena, a “beverage house” attached to The Staggering Ox (my very favorite sandwich shop).
 The owners were game for my desired performance date during Christmas week.

-I share this story now because 3 weeks remain before our next student showcase.
+I share this story now because for our new student performers.
 If you are interested in performing but finding yourself with a bit of self-doubt, here are some methods to help silence the inner critic:

 1. Remember that student showcases are full of friends and family there to support you.
 They will applaud literally anything you do (thanks friends!).
 Heck, I even see mistakes applauded on a regular basis at student showcases!
 I think either the audience doesn’t know enough to know that you made a mistake or they are just proud of you for getting out there and trying.
 Either way…applause.